blackgrape2025/peterdavanzo-site/content/contact.md

 Hello :)

-I'm Peter, I live on the Kapiti Coast, New Zealand, amongst the trees, near the open sea.
+I'm Peter.
+I live on the Kapiti Coast, New Zealand, amongst the trees, near the open sea.

 If something here resonates, feel free to get in touch.